 Then click 'I'd like to stop my subscription'

-No. Signing up to checkmyfile will leave a search footprint on your credit report, but these footprints can’t be seen by lenders and don’t have an effect on your credit score.
-This is known as a ‘soft search’.
+No!
+Signing up to checkmyfile will leave a search footprint (known as a 'soft search') on your credit report, but these footprints can’t be seen by lenders and don’t have an effect on your credit score.

 A soft search happens whenever you or a lender takes a general look into your credit history.
 When you have an account with a mortgage lender, a credit card company or any other kind of creditor, they’ll do a soft search on you to pre-approve your payment every time you’re due to pay back your credit.
 When this happens, it doesn’t affect your credit score, but the fact that they checked will come up on your file (but other lenders won't be able to see).
 Soft searches happen when you check your own credit history and score with checkmyfile, or any other credit reference agency.

 The opposite of a ‘soft search’ is a ‘hard search’.
 That’s when you apply for credit from a new creditor and they do a credit check on you to check they’re happy to lend to you.
 A hard check will only ever happen if you’re making a new application, and the creditor will always have to ask your permission first before they do a hard search.

 A hard search on your credit file is visible for two years.
 Too many hard searches in a short time period can affect your credit score because it implies to creditors that you might be opening multiple new credit accounts and relying too much on borrowing.
 Lenders don’t tend to like that because it can indicate you might end up owing money to many lenders on a monthly basis, and could struggle to pay it all back.
-That makes them think you could end up struggling to pay them back if they approve your application.
+They could then worry that you'll struggle to pay them back if they approve your application.

-If you want a one-off report, you can register for checkmyfile, generate a free online credit report, then cancel at any time if you don't want to continue.
+If you want a one-off report, you can register for checkmyfile and generate a free online credit report.
+You can cancel at any time if you don't want to continue.

-If you’re wanting to monitor your credit and track your progress towards a better credit score, it’s worth £14.99 a month to keep your account active so you can log in regularly.
-However, subscriptions can be easily cancelled and reactivated at any time.
+If you’re wanting to monitor your credit and track your progress towards a better credit score, it could be worth £14.99 a month to keep your account active so you can log in regularly.
+Bear in mind that subscriptions can be easily cancelled and reactivated at any time.

 If you want the most up-to-date and thorough credit checker in the UK, a subscription to checkmyfile could well be worth it.
-It’s especially useful to have a long-term account if:
+It’s especially useful if: